 While the New York Fed protected the banking sector, commerce and manufacturing were severely affected by the stock market crash.
 However, the impact of the stock market crash of 1929 fizzled out within the next few months, and the economic recovery started gradually by the fall of 1930.

-The federal government posted a wider-than-expected trade deficit while the dollar declined in value.7 During the middle of October 1987, markets began to see massive daily losses.
+The federal government posted a wider-than-expected trade deficit while the dollar declined.7 During the middle of October 1987, markets began to see massive daily losses.
 Alan Greenspan, the then-Fed Chairman, lowered interest rates and asked banks to inject liquidity into the system.
-Treasury Secretary James Baker also decided to devalue the US dollar plug the widening trade deficit.
+Treasury Secretary James Baker also decided to devalue the US dollar to plug the widening trade deficit.

 A significant reason behind the 1987 crash was the computerized program trading.
 This idea was still relatively new to Wall Street.
 In program trading, there is no human intervention or judgment.
 The buy or sell orders are auto-generated based on the price levels of benchmark indices.
 In some cases, the orders are also triggered based on the pricing of specific stocks.
 Therefore, these models generated more buy orders when prices rose and more sell orders when prices began to decline.

 Japan’s real estate and stock markets had risen to extraordinary heights in the 1980s.
 A solid economic growth first backed the rise.
-However, by the end of the decade, the spiral had turned speculative.
+However, the spiral had turned speculative by the end of the decade.